justKoder/DataStructureAndAlgorithms/README.md

 > There are many other operators in Python like the **Bitwise** operator and **Sequence** operator.

-## Summary
-So in this article, we have talked about operators and the different types of operators present in Python programming language.
-Hope you have enjoyed it.
+So now that we are familiar with variables, data-types in  Python and we know how to perform operations on values using different operators.
+Now let's talk about the real data structures present in Python programming language.

-> Thanks for reading!